-"Zz" Icon (F1): Places the Notebook PC in suspend mode (either Save-to-RAM or Saveto-Disk depending on sleep button setting in power management setup).
+"Zz" Icon (F1): Places the Notebook PC in suspend mode (either Save-to-RAM or Save-to-Disk depending on sleep button setting in power management setup).

-Radio Tower (F2): Wireless Models Only: Toggles the internal wireless LAN or Bluetooth (on selected models) ON or OFF with an on-screen-display.
+Radio Tower (F2): Wireless Models Only: Toggles the internal wireless LAN (ON or OFF) with an on-screen-display.
 When enabled, the corresponding wireless indicator will light.
-Windows software settings are necessary to use the wireless LAN or Bluetooth.
+Windows software settings are necessary to use the wireless LAN.

-Filled Sun Icon (F5): Decreases the display brightness
+Filled Sun Icon (F5):

+Decreases the display brightness

-Open Sun Icon (F6): Increases the display brightness
+Open Sun Icon (F6):

+Increases the display brightness